 In case you were wondering, we do actually have unknown soldiers in Mount Olivet.
 There are 29 unknown soldier gravestones standing in Confederate Row, and a mass grave that holds 408 unknowns.
 Regardless of what your feelings are in regard to Southern soldiers, these were human beings just the same and started their lives as US citizens up through the war.
 Although led by Jefferson Davis from 1861-1865, the Confederacy was never recognized as a sovereign nation.

 So here is my pitch to you the reader.
 We need your help to make this memorial project a total reality.
 Please consider donating to our Mount Olivet World War I Memorial "Gazebo Project."
 Check out the sponsor form below.
 I am always open for questions as well, so feel free to contact me via email or phone as can be seen on the donation form.
 There is a printable copy available on the home page of this site (MountOlivetHistory.com).
+We are ramping up a final phase to add three tabletop interpretive exhibits/displays to the gazebo in which to inform visitors about the garden and gazebo, but more importantly, to tell rich stories of some of the WW1 Vets buried in Mount Olivet.
+Please help if you can as they will teach future generations.

 In addition, our two local Daughters of the American Revolution chapters (Frederick and Carrollton Manor) will be holding their annual Memorial Day ceremony recognizing vets entombed in the mausoleum.
 This event starts at 10:00 am and exemplifies the spirit of the G. Hunter Bowers Memorial mentioned earlier.
 The DAR service takes pace at the Mausoleum Complex, located to the rear of the cemetery.